Cannabis in Canada

 Different strokes for different folks.
 Some provinces and territories have a much more liberal approach to recreational legalization, allowing for private businesses to sell cannabis (hi, Newfoundland & Labrador).
 Other provinces, such as Quebec, are restricting the sale of cannabis to province-run dispensaries.
 Some parts of Canada are allowing the smoking of cannabis in public, while others require people to only consume cannabis in the privacy of their own homes.
 Case in point: there’s a lot going on and not every province and territory is doing the same thing.
 So here’s a quick rundown of who’s doing what when it comes to weed.
 Click your province if you want more deets.

-In Ontario, you’ll be buying all your recreational cannabis online from the Ontario Cannabis Store.
-As for brick and mortar storefronts, you’ll have to wait until Apr.
-1, 2019 when the Alcohol and Gaming Commission of Ontario regulates sales via private retailers.
+In Ontario, you’ll be buying your recreational cannabis online from the Ontario Cannabis Store or at brick and mortar storefronts that won a system lottery through the government.
 You can light up in the same places cigarettes are allowed.
 Ontario will also let people smoke in some enclosed spaces, including designated guest rooms in hotels, long-term care homes, and hospices, but smoking in cars, boats, or near schools and kids’ parks are a no-no. Breaking the rules will result in a $1,000 to $5,000 fine.

 British Columbia, the province best known for its high-flying buds, will have only one store open in Kamloops where you can buy if you’re 19+.
-The province’s Liquor Distribution Branch will take over distribution of marijuana through government-run and privately licensed shops when more stores open next year.
-For now, the single one-stop-shop is all you’re getting.
-And btw, you can’t light up in the same places tobacco smokers can’t smoke, or anywhere children tend to be (i.e. schools, parks, etc.).
+The province’s Liquor Distribution Branch will take over the distribution of marijuana through government-run and privately licensed shops when more stores open in 2019.
+You can’t light up in the same places tobacco smokers can’t smoke, or anywhere children tend to be (i.e. schools, parks, etc.).
 Choose to ignore the rules and be ready to drop anywhere from $2,000 to $100,000 and/or spend up to 12 months in prison.

 Saskatchewan will have four privately-run pot stores up and running on legalization day with a few more opening up at a later date.
 If you’re 19+, you can buy cannabis online or in-store from government-licensed, privately-run stores.
 You can’t smoke in public, and don’t even think about getting high and getting behind the wheel – Saskatchewan has a zero-tolerance rule for drugs and driving.